davidmreed/ktema-org-zola/_posts/2022-02-11-bridge-package-pattern.md

 At Massive Events, you're building a new managed package product to help organize galas, fundraising events, and classes.
 Integration with the Nonprofit Success Pack (NPSP) is a key objective for your product: nonprofit customers will need to connect event income to General Accounting Units, apply Action Plans to event attendees, and cultivate participants through a donor pipeline.

 Naturally, you envision your product as an _extension package_ of NPSP.
 An extension package includes components that directly reference components of another ("core") package, meaning that installation of the extension package will always require the core package.
 Massive Events will add schema to NPSP objects, establish relationships between Massive Events objects and NPSP objects, and call `global` methods in NPSP's Apex classes.
-Here's what the package architecture looks like.
+Here's what the package architecture looks like (arrows denote the direction of dependencies).

 ![Extension package architecture](/assets/images/MassiveEventsPackages.png)